nmqhoan/coding-challenge/5InRowChallenge/README.md

 ## Play game

-The game starts with two windows which illustrate for 2 game player.
+The game starts with two windows which illustrate for 2 game players.
 The board game size is configurable at the application properties of game server.
 The default size is 6x9 and default win count is 5.

 <p align="center">